All Stories

 Trail Running: How to Manage Thermoregulation, Moisture, and Lightweight Comfort During Continuous Effort

-Trail running demands sustained, irregular effort often at altitude.
-The body generates significant heat uphill, cools downhill, and faces varying wind, humidity, and sun exposure.
-Gear must be lightweight, breathable, quick-drying, and able to support intense effort without trapping moisture.
+Trail running demands sustained, variable effort often at altitude.
+The body generates intense heat uphill, cools downhill, and faces changing wind, humidity, and sun exposure.
+Gear must be lightweight, breathable, quick-drying, and able to support continuous effort without moisture buildup.
 The AYAQ layering system ensures optimal thermal stability in all these conditions.

 Continuous exertion produces heavy sweat that must be evacuated immediately.
 Poor moisture management causes chafing, rapid cooling, or discomfort.
 Fabrics must breathe, dry fast, and never restrict movement.